Rishi-Prasadha/MLB_MicroBetting_App/README.md

 A link to view our presentation can be found [here](https://docs.google.com/presentation/d/1MGC5Rp2M2ozGc297LVacbyGyKW8kyhvc5PDpWsmPRwA/edit?usp=sharing) .
 This was a project we did for BootCampSpot, a 2U program through Rice University.

+We estimate that it would cost $305,861/6-months to keep this app going.
+We also estimate that the profit would be ~$420.9 million for an ROI of 1,376%.
+To find out how we got these numbers, reference the presentation notes on slide 12 in our presentation linked just above.

 ---

 ## Technologies